New York Institute of Technology: Housing

 The Office of Residence Life and Off-Campus Housing at New York Institute of Technology caters for students living in residence halls and independently in housing off-campus.

 Student government

 NYIT's Student Government Association (SGA) is the official voice of the student body.
 The SGA advocates on behalf of student interests—academic, cultural, and social.
 It is charged with working with the college's faculty and administration to improve campus life.
 In addition, the SGA oversees the budgeting process for student clubs and organizations and supports a variety of campus-wide events.

 Student media

 LI News Tonight

 LI News Tonight is a nightly television newscast produced on the Old Westbury campus as both a community service to Nassau and Suffolk counties and an internship opportunity where students can learn about careers in television news.
 For more than 25 years, college interns have covered breaking news and feature events alongside reporters and photographers from professional news stations, with their work appearing that evening on a nightly TV newscast aired on a Long Island cable station.
+Notable internees at LI News Tonight include Diana Perez.